-Open Door School was founded in 1966 by Sue Spayth Riley, a member of the Unitarian Universalist Church of Charlotte, a revolutionary educator, author of the book “How to Generate Values in Young Children” and numerous educational articles.
+- Open Door School was founded in 1966 by Sue Spayth Riley, a member of the Unitarian Universalist Community of Charlotte, a revolutionary educator, author of the book “How to Generate Values in Young Children” and numerous educational articles.

-At the time, there were few public kindergartens in North Carolina (this was the case until 1977 when NC mandated all public school systems to add kindergarten).
+- At the time, there were few public kindergartens in North Carolina (this was the case until 1977 when NC mandated all public school systems add kindergarten).

 - Open Door School was the first racially integrated kindergarten in Charlotte.

 - When public schools added kindergarten classes, Open Door phased out most of its classes for this age group.